Neil B. Posner

 - American Bar Association Business Law Section

 Neil serves as General Counsel of Children’s Oncology Services, Inc., a not-for-profit charitable organization that provides camp experiences and other education and excursion programs that allow children with cancer to just be kids.
-He also serves as Vice Chair of the Board of Directors of Jewish Child & Family Services, which provides help, healing and caring services throughout the Chicagoland community.
+He also serves as Chairman of the Board of Directors of Jewish Child & Family Services, which provides help, healing and caring services throughout the Chicagoland community.
 Additionally, Governor Pat Quinn appointed (and the Illinois Senate confirmed) Neil to serve on the Quality Care Board of Illinois, which monitors and oversees the operations, policies and procedures of the Office of Inspector General for the Illinois Department of Human Services.

 A trained classical pianist, Neil performs frequently with the Chicago Bar Association Symphony Orchestra and elsewhere.

 - Leading Lawyers Network, Insurance, Insurance Coverage & Reinsurance Law, 2007-2018